rainshere/Javascript_campaign_bounty_stackup/README.md

         - Input is empty;
         - Input is not a integer value;
-        - Input for operation Withdraw is greater than current balance. in the catch-block detects an error and returns it to the output paragraph, the finally-block runs everytime a transaction is performed even if this transaction fails and show the current balance of the bank account along with User data.
+        - Input for operation Withdraw is greater than current balance.

+In the catch-block detects an error and returns it to the output paragraph and the finally-block runs everytime a transaction is performed even if this transaction fails and show the current balance of the bank account along with User data.